pokt-network/pocket/shared/modules/doc/README.md

 # Genesis Module

-This document is meant to be the develompent level documentation for the genesis state details related to the design of the codebase and information related to development.
+This document is meant to be the development level documentation for the genesis state details related to the design of the codebase and information related to development.

 !!!
 IMPORTANT !!!